Removing digital pests and vermin.

 Presuming, of course, you have one.

 The offer is often hidden and defaulted to “Yes”.
-The technicality is, by choosing this default (or not unchecking the appropriate box) when you install a program you’ve downloaded, you’re requesting this other software be installed.
+The technical loophole is, by choosing this default (or not unchecking the appropriate box) when you install a program you’ve downloaded, you’re requesting this other software be installed.

 Don’t do that.

 Whenever you install or update any software — even software you’ve purchased or already have installed — always choose the “Custom” or “Detailed” option.
 Choose whatever option is not the default option.

 Then pay very close attention to every option you’re presented.
 If it offers you something that is not clearly related to the software you want, uncheck it.
 If it offers to change your search page, uncheck it.
 If it offer to install some toolbar, uncheck it.